Microsoft pioneer Ric Weiland’s huge bequest changed science, society

 And his legacy doesn’t stop there.

-He donated roughly $54 million to Stanford University, his alma mater, $22 million to environmental groups and $8 million apiece to Fred Hutchinson Cancer Research Center and Seattle Children’s.
+He donated roughly $54 million to Stanford University, his alma mater, $22 million to environmental groups and $8 million apiece to Fred Hutchinson Cancer Research Center, Seattle Children’s and United Way of King County.
 Much of that funding came in the form of endowments, to be invested and tapped into on an ongoing basis.

 How to give so much?

 The inaugural Microsoft general manager and programmer was a highly analytical thinker who, after retiring from the company at 35, devoted himself to philanthropy.
-He served on the boards of Pride Foundation and GLSEN, a national group supporting LGBTQ students, and filled 50 file cabinets with reports on groups he was interested in helping, Schaefer said.
+He served on the boards of Pride Foundation and GLSEN, a national group supporting LGBTQ students, and filled 50 file boxes with reports on groups he was interested in helping, Schaefer said.

 Together for five years, the two worked as a team to figure out how much money should go to whom.
 Schaefer, a Safeco Insurance analyst at the time, now president of a Queen Anne bedding company, was the extrovert with longtime board experience.
 Weiland was the introvert and prudent investor who gave unusual freedom to those he supported.